Independence of Brazil: War of Independence

 Triumphal entry of the Imperial Army into Salvador after the surrender of the Portuguese forces there in 1823.

 Upon the declaration of the independence, the authority of the new regime only extended to Rio de Janeiro, São Paulo and the adjacent provinces.
 The rest of Brazil remained firmly under the control of Portuguese juntas and garrisons.
 It would take a war to put the whole of Brazil under Pedro's control.
 The fighting began with skirmishes between rival militias in 1822 and lasted until January 1824, when the last Portuguese garrisons and naval units surrendered or left the country.

 Meanwhile, the Imperial government had to create a regular Army and Navy.
-Forced enlistment was widespread, extending to foreign immigrants, and Brazil made use of slaves in militias, as well as freeing slaves to enlist them in army and navy.
+Forced enlistment was widespread, extending to foreign immigrants, and Brazil made use of enslaved peoples in militias, as well as freeing enslaved peoples to enlist them in army and navy.
 The campaigns on land and sea covered the vast territories of Bahia, Cisplatina, Grão-Pará, Maranhão, Pernambuco, Ceará and Piauí.

 By 1822, Brazilian forces were firmly in control of Rio de Janeiro and the central area of Brazil.
 Loyal militias began insurrections in the aforementioned territories, but strong, and regularly reinforced Portuguese garrisons in the port cities of Salvador, Montevideo, São Luís and Belém continued to dominate the adjacent areas and to pose the threat of a reconquest that the irregular Brazilian militias and guerrilla forces, which were loosely besieging them by land supported by newly created units of the Brazilian army, would be unable to prevent.